How can I apply for Admission?

 In what format can I upload my documents to my application?

 All documents uploaded to your application must be in PDF format and no more than 2GB.
-Only matters of suitability will be able to upload up to 10GB.
+Only matters of suitability will be able to upload up to 65GB.
+For all suitability matters, collate your disclosure/capacity statement, exhibit certificates and exhibit documents into one file

 I am required to upload in PDF however I don't have access to a scanner.

 All documents uploaded to your application must be in PDF format and no more than 2GB.
-Only matters of suitability will be able to upload up to 10GB.
+Only matters of suitability will be able to upload up to 65GB.
+For all suitability matters, collate your disclosure/capacity statement, exhibit certificates and exhibit documents into one file.
 There are many free apps available to download to a smart phone or tablet which will convert an image to a PDF document.
 Please search the App Store or Google Play for a suitable application.

 I have uploaded a disclosure statement.
 Will I receive a response?